Code-Institute-Submissions/iKelvvv-MS1/README.md

   - Macbook Pro

 # Development Cycle
-There were many elements i changed, re-positioned and added from my original wireframes as they were more visually appealing.
+There were many elements I changed, re-positioned and added from my original wireframes as they were more visually appealing.

 ### All pages:
  - Replaced the Sir Alex Photo on the top right with just a text.
 This is visually more appealing because the text can fit inside the navigation bar.

 ### Landing page:
   - The original wireframe lacked attention from users.
 I added an embedded YouTube video to make the user more variety with different media elements.
-This video is also a short introduction of what the website is about.
+This video is also a short introduction to what the website is about.

 ### Career page:
-  - I added a in a statistics panel to show the numbers Sir Alex achieved during his career.
+  - I added a statistics panel to show the numbers Sir Alex achieved during his career.
   - The original design shows the timeline is continuously on the left side of the page.
-I decided to change this to make the timeline appear on the centre of the page with the content displaying on left then right side of the page.
-This keeps the user engaged as the content isn't just a blocks of text.
+I decided to change this to make the timeline appear on the centre of the page with the content displaying on the left then the right side of the page.
+This keeps the user engaged as the content isn't just a block of text.

 ### Testimonials page:
-  - The original wireframe shows this page as an awards page with the same timeline design as the career page however, i changed this to a testimonials page.
+  - The original wireframe shows this page as an awards page with the same timeline design as the career page however, I changed this to a testimonials page.
 This is to give the user a better experience with a different format from the career page.
-As i was planning to use the same design the user would have been less engaged as they felt like they were reading the same content in the same format.
+As I was planning to use the same design the user would have been less engaged as they felt like they were reading the same content in the same format.
-  - I added in a cards view, this gives the user smaller amounts of content so its easy to process.
-The image on each card also gives context of who the quote was from.
+  - I added in a cards view, this gives the user smaller amounts of content so it's easy to process.
+The image on each card also gives the context of who the quote was from.

 ### Gallery page:
   - The gallery page has remained the same.
-I added a hover animation over each photo to give context of what the image is about.
+I added a hover animation over each photo to give the context of what the image is about.

 ### Contact page:
  - After coding the contact page to the original design.
-I thought that is looked dull, so i added in other elements to make this page visually appealing to the users.
+I thought that it looked dull, so I added other elements to make this page visually appealing to the users.
  - Added google maps location
  - Added icons for location, telephone number and contact email.

 # Deployment
 I used GitHub pages to deploy my final project.
-To do this i had to:
+To do this I had to:

 1. Create a repository on GitHub.
 2. Clone the repository on your chosen source code editor (Atom in my case) using the clone link.
 4. Add files to Git (staging area) and use the atom commit to master button.
-5. Use the git within atom to push the code.
+5. Use git within atom to push the code.
 7. Go to GitHub and load your repository.
 8. Select settings.
 9. Select pages on the left menu bar.
-10. Click on master branch.
+10. Click on the master branch.
 11. This will now generate a link with your website live.

 # End Product